 Step #2: Fold in the Remaining Sugar and Flour

-Then, using a spatula, slowly and gently fold in the remaining sugar and flour until all of the flour is incorporated into the egg-white mixture.
+Using a spatula, gently fold the flour-sugar mixture into the egg-white mixture until all flour is incorporated into the batter.
+Do not overmix.

-Angel food cake pans also have a non-stick coating that makes removing the cake from the pan easy once it’s baked.
+- Their non-stick coating makes removing the cake from the pan easy once it’s baked.
 Angel food cake is delicate and can easily stick to the sides of the pan.

-You should not grease an angel food cake pan when making an angel food cake!
-The cake needs plenty of surface area to “grab” onto to help it properly rise.
+Do NOT grease an angel food cake pan when making an angel food cake!
+The cake needs plenty of surface area to “grab” onto as it rises in the oven.

 Bake the cake in a 350º F preheated oven for about 35-40 minutes or until a toothpick inserted into the center comes out clean.

-Please note the cake will not fall on the rack; air will circulate through the cake and cool it evenly, and it may slowly inch down the pan.
-In my experience, the cake does not move until I push down on the detachable centerpiece.
-More on that in a bit.
+Please note that the cake will not fall onto the rack; air will circulate through it and cool it evenly, and it may slowly inch down the pan.

 Step #5: Serve and Enjoy